 - Do something physical.
 My personal tendency to eat emotionally happens late at night, usually when I’ve finished a long day of pouring my energy into my clients and still have a bunch of emails or work to do.
 My underlying emotion is stressed, but I’m also tired, and the best way to give yourself a jolt of positive energy is to do something physical.
 I love doing a handstand against the wall in my office, because I think it’s silly and makes me laugh, but also gets my blood flowing, gets me out of my chair (unless I’m standing!), and helps reduce the desire to snack.
 If handstands are not your favorite, go for a 2-minute walk, run up and down the stairs, do 20 jumping jacks, or do 10 squats.
 Whatever movement you can incorporate will help!
 And trust me, I know how the tricky brain works (“Oh, I know I should do 20 jumping jacks, but it probably won’t help, and it kinda feels hard to get out of my chair.
 I’ll just eat the food – that’s easier”).
 When this happens, just give it a shot – you are stronger than that tricky voice in your head!

 - Choose a healthier option.
 Trust me, I’m working on never having the desire to emotionally eat, and stopping all urges before they even start.
 But if you’re on your journey like me, it makes sense to have some healthier options to turn to, when the emotional eating urge strikes.
 My first line of defense is to drink something delicious.
 Most magazines and blogs will tell you to drink a big glass of water, which I fully endorse, but (let’s be honest!) sometimes, that just doesn’t cut it.
 Instead, I love drinking a mug of this matcha latte, a Tulsi tea or some Organifi.
-If I’m turning to food, I aim to go for celery (or an entire veggie pack link to veggie pack post), Brad’s kale chips, frozen grapes, or even a single serving of Lesser Evil popcorn.
+If I’m turning to food, I aim to go for a veggie pack, Brad’s kale chips, frozen grapes, or even a single serving of Lesser Evil popcorn.
 If you have these options readily available and encourage yourself to turn to them first, your (my!) potential to eat an entire Family Size bag of M&Ms diminishes.

 - Give yourself comfort in a healthy way.
 Emotional eating is the result of unpleasant emotions, as we discussed above.
 Turning to food may make us feel good and release “happy chemicals” (neurotransmitters like endorphins, dopamine, and serotonin), but these are temporary boosts of good feeling, and aren’t really solving the underlying issue.
 So go back to #1, where you figured out what the true issue was, and see what you can do to alleviate it.
 For example, if you’re feeling lonely, text a friend or schedule a coffee date.
 If you’re seeking comfort or feeling a lack of care, take a bath or paint your nails.
 Of course, these things won’t work if you have 30 seconds in between meetings, but making time for them when possible will go a long way towards eliminating the actual cause of emotional eating.